Terry Broadhurst

-Terry Broadhurst (born November 30, 1988 in Orland Park, Illinois) is an American professional ice hockey forward.
-He is currently playing with Augsburger Panther in the Deutsche Eishockey Liga (DEL).
+Terry Broadhurst (born November 30, 1988) is an American professional ice hockey forward.
+He is currently an unrestricted free agent who most recently played with HK Poprad in the Slovak Extraliga.

 Playing career

-After a successful college playing career with the Nebraska–Omaha Mavericks, Broadhurst signed a two-year entry level deal with the Chicago Blackhawks of the National Hockey League (NHL) in 2012 and was assigned to the Rockford IceHogs.
+After a successful college playing career with the Nebraska–Omaha Mavericks, Broadhurst signed a two-year entry-level deal with the Chicago Blackhawks of the National Hockey League (NHL) in 2012 and was assigned to the Rockford IceHogs.
 He split the following season between the IceHogs in the AHL and the Toledo Walleye in the ECHL.
 In 2013, he was joined by his younger brother Alex Broadhurst on the IceHogs.

 After spending two full seasons with the IceHogs, Broadhurst left the Blackhawks organization as a free agent to sign a one-year AHL deal with the Chicago Wolves on July 30, 2014.

 On July 10, 2015, Broadhurst signed his first contract abroad, agreeing to a one-year contract with Swedish club, Skellefteå AIK, of the Swedish Hockey League (SHL).
 He left Skellefteå in February 2016 and moved to fellow SHL side Brynäs IF where he played for the remainder of the season.

 On May 18, 2016, he penned a deal with KooKoo of the Finnish top-flight Liiga.
 In the 2016–17 season, Broadhurst quickly adapted to the Finnish level securing a scoring line role in producing 14 goals and 36 points in 53 games.

 As a free agent over the summer, Broadhurst opted to return to the AHL during the 2017–18 season, re-uniting with brother Alex in agreeing to a professional try-out deal with the Cleveland Monsters on October 30, 2017.
 Rediscovering his offensive touch, Broadhurst remained on the Monsters for the duration of the season, placing fourth in team scoring with 32 points in 49 games.